PixarV/terraform-provider-r4/website/docs/r/internet_gateway.md

 * `arn` - The Amazon Resource Name (ARN) of the internet gateway.
 * `id` - The ID of the internet gateway.
-* `owner_id` - The ID of the project that owns the internet gateway.
+* `owner_id` - The ID of the project that the internet gateway belongs to.
 * `tags_all` - Map of tags assigned to the internet gateway, including those inherited from the provider [`default_tags` configuration block][default-tags].